-The Counseling Center is the institutional testing center for CLEP, ACT, SAT, GRE, PEP, GED, Miller Analogies, and the UNC department challenge program.
+The Counseling Center is the institutional testing center for CLEP, ACT, SAT, GRE, PEP, GED, and Miller Analogies.
 A Career Information Center and Women's Resource Center are located in the Counseling and Career Center as well.
 All Counseling Center files are confidential.

 If you need immediate assistance you can usually see a counselor within a few minutes.
 However, an appointment assures you of being seen at a particular time.
-The Counseling Center is located in Gray 103 Phone: 351-2496.
+The Counseling Center is located in Gray 103, phone: 351-2496.

-Placement Service.
+Placement Service